Seiziémistes of the MidAtlantic

 Traveling to Chestertown

 For more information about how to find us, please see the College’s travel page.
-We recommended that those traveling from afar use BWI Airport or PHL Airport (with a preference for BWI).
+We recommend that those traveling from afar use BWI Airport or PHL Airport (with a preference for BWI).
 The closest train station is in Wilmington, DE, about an hour and 15 minutes away by car.
-Because the town is only accessible by car, we will be coordinating carpooling and pick ups for those of you who don’t drive.
-We don’t want transportation issues to stop you from joining us!
+We recommend renting a car at the airpot or train station.
+Because the town is only accessible by car (there is no public transportation to Chestertown!), we will try to coordinate carpools for those of you who don’t drive.
 If interested in giving or getting a ride, please provide information on our carpool page.

 Saturday, Dec.
 9